GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 A name/value pair within a hybrid list category, field or facet, representing a selectable option.
 Items can be global or entity-specific.

+## json web token (jwt)

+An open standard defined in RFC 7519 that enables secure communication between two parties.
+It is compact, URL-safe, and self-contained, making it ideal for transmitting authentication and authorization data between services.

 ## package

 1. **(non-facet)** A defined grouping of fields, entitlements, assets, or hybrid lists intended for assignment to a specified entity type.